-Synchronize If you want to use this method, then you must first create a from Checkpoint checkpoint.
+If you want to use this method, then you must first create a

-See "Using backup and checkpoint" on page 60.
+See "Using backup and checkpoint" on page 61.

 If the Primary data volumes have a considerable amount of data, you may first want to synchronize the Secondary for existing data using the backup-restore method with checkpoint.
 After the restore is complete, use the Synchronize from Checkpoint option to start replication from checkpoint; this operation synchronizes the Secondary with the writes that happened when backup-restore was in progress.